iamfredrickokereke/mongodb-basics/image.md

 # CONNECTING TO A MONGO DATABASE WITH NODEJS

-### Below are screenshots for the expected tasks, refer above for the codebase :point_up:
+### Below are screenshots for the expected tasks, refer to the crud-basics branch above for the codebase :point_up:

 ### TODO: